CalabreseLab/hmseekr/README.md

 5. searchpool (-pool): Path to fasta file which defines the region to search for potential hits (highly similar regions) based on the precalculated model (train function)
 6. bkgfadir (-bkgf): fasta file directory for background sequences, which serves as the normalizing factor for the input of seekr_norm_vectors and used by seekr_kmer_counts function.
 This fasta file can be different from the nullfadir fasta file
 7. knum (-k): a single integer value for kmer number
-8. func (-fc): the function to use for finding hits, default='findhits_condE', other options include 'findhits'
+8. func (-fc): the function to use for finding hits, default='findhits_condE', the other option is 'findhits_basic'
 9. llrfilter (-llrf): only keep hits sequences that have kmerLLR > llrfilter for calculating stats in the output, default=0. if no filter is needed, set to 0. kmerLLR is the log likelihood ratio of of the probability that the set of k-mers y within a hit derived from the QUERY versus the NULL state.
 It is the sum of the log2(Q/N) ratio for each kmer within a hit.
 10. pfilter (-pf): only keep hits sequences that have seekr pearson correlation p value < pfilter for calculating stats in the output, default=1.1. if no filter is needed, set to 1.1
 11. outputname (-name): File name for output dataframe, default='seqstosummary_results'